 And I have to say she wasn’t wrong. 🙂

-Trinh’s instructions was to wait by the side of the road at 4 am.
+Trinh’s instruction was to wait by the side of the road at 4 am.
 A coaster would stop to pick me up and a seat would be ready for me.
-She also gave me at least three tablets to make sure that I don’t feel drowzy and puke.
+She also gave me at least three tablets to make sure that I don’t feel drowsy and puke.

 When I woke up a few hours later, the sun was already up and the coaster was parked in front of a road-side restaurant.
 We’re stopping for breakfast.

-A quick trip to the rest room.
-It’s free-for-all, basically.
+A quick trip to the restroom.
+It’s a free-for-all, basically.

 They bought pho for everyone.
 I didn’t eat a lot because I wasn’t sure if the tablets that I took were effective.
 I didn’t want to be known as the Filipino guy who had to vomit every 100 kilometers or so.
 After eating, everyone was back in the coaster.

-The next time I woke up, we were already in Dong Dang in Lang Son.
+The next time I woke up, we were already in Dong Dang in Lang Son, Vietnam.
 Tringh explained that Lang Son is very close to the Chinese borders.
 And that, as a matter of fact, the other side of that mountain behind our coaster was already China.
 Cool!

-After finding a park space, we all got off the coaster and walked towards a very crowded area.
+After finding a parking space, we all got off the coaster and walked towards a very crowded area.
 Carrying food, drinks, and other offerings, we slowly made our way to the Mau Temple.

 I saw many interesting elements inside their temple that I wished Trinh explained to me fully.
 This paper figures, for example, are very popular wherever I go.

 The temple was swarming with people.
 According to one of Trinh’s uncles, some of these people come all the way from Southern Vietnam.
 And just like us, they are on their yearly pilgrimage.

 While some members of the team went in to pray and leave the offerings, we waited at the terrace which offered a great view of the courtyard below.